Microloans: What Are They and How Do They Work?

 What is microlending?

-Microlending, sometimes called microcredit, is the business of giving out small loans—usually $50,000 or less, but sometimes as much as $100,000.
+Microlending, sometimes called microcredit, is the business of giving out small loans.
+Microloans can be anywhere between $50,000 to $100,000.
+The U.S. Small Business Administration reports that the average microloan is $13,000.
 Business owners can use these loans to start or expand their venture or project.
 Microloans are usually issued by individuals or nonprofits instead of by banks or other financial institutions.
-They usually come with relatively low interest rates and relatively short terms.
+They usually come with relatively low interest rates and short terms.

-Microlending is most associated with funding projects in developing countries, where many small-business owners struggle to access traditional sources of capital.
-But microloans for small businesses are also extremely effective at helping businesses in the U.S. thrive.
+Microlending is often associated with funding projects in developing countries, where many small business owners struggle to access traditional sources of capital.
+But microloans for small businesses are also extremely effective at helping businesses thrive in the U.S.

-Certain US communities such as people of color and women have also historically struggled to gain access to traditional sources of capital.
-Many microlenders have a mission to help those communities get the resources they need, and the lenders often provide advice and training to make borrowers more likely to succeed.
+Certain U.S. communities—such as people of color and women—have also historically struggled to gain access to traditional sources of capital.
+Many microlenders strive to help disenfranchised communities get the resources they need, and often provide advice and training to support success.

 Who should apply for a microloan?

 Microloans are a good fit for small businesses that are in their early stages and need a bit of extra cash to get things off the ground.
-They can also be helpful to established small-business owners who need a relatively small amount of funding for a discrete project that will propel their business forward.
-Both new startups and established businesses may be able to get access to microloans.
+They can also be helpful to established small business owners who need a little funding for a discrete project that will propel their business forward.
+Both new startups and established businesses may be able to access microloans too.

-Many microlenders have a goal for their lending—for example, to support minority businesses or to help small-business owners improve their credit.
-Good candidates for microloans are small-business owners who need a relatively small amount of funding and who have an identity or a purpose that fits with the mission of a particular microlender.
+Many microlenders have a goal for their lending—for example, to support minority-owned businesses or to help small business owners improve their credit.
+Good candidates for microloans are small business owners who need a small amount of cash and fit the mission of a particular microlender.

 How does microlending work?

-Microlending works in a similar manner to other business lending: a potential borrower applies, receives approval, gets access to funds, and then pays the loan back over a period of time, with interest.
+Microlending works like other business lending: a potential borrower applies, receives approval, gets access to funds, and then pays the loan back over a period of time with interest.

-Before you can apply for a microloan, you have to qualify to become a borrower of the lender you want to do business with.
+Before you can apply for a microloan, you have to qualify as a borrower with the lender you want to do business with.
 Typically, you must be a for-profit small business with average credit; good credit usually isn’t required, and some lenders don’t even check your credit.

 Each lender has its own requirements for eligibility, so pay close attention to the details.
 You may need to be located in a specific region, state, county, or city; come from a certain underrepresented community; or have a particular goal in mind for the funding to support.

-To apply for a microloan, you’ll typically have to fill out an application, and you might be asked to include some or all of the following:
+To get a microloan, you’ll typically have to fill out an application, and you might be asked to include some or all of the following: